 Bitumen

 We are amongst the largest Importers of Bitumen in India and can supply Quality material on regular basis at the most competitive price.
 We can provide Imported Bitumen Grades VG 10, VG 30 and VG 40 packed in new steel drums (150Kg, 156Kg and 180Kg) as well as in Road Tankers across the country.
-We also export Bitumen to Bangladesh, Nepal, Vietnam, Bhutan and other SouthAsian countries.
+We also export Bitumen to Africa, Bangladesh, Nepal, Vietnam, Bhutan and other SouthAsian countries.

 What is Bitumen?